apache/felix/configadmin-plugins/interpolation/README.md

 * `org.apache.felix.configadmin.plugin.interpolation.secretsdir`: specify the directory where the files used for the file-based interpolation, such as Kubernetes secrets, are mounted.

-The property can be provided as an OSGi Framework property or alternatively as a Java System Property.

 If the property is not present, the plugin will function, but without being able to replace values based on secrets.

+### File Encoding

+When reading files, for example secrets, the platform default encoding is used.
+The following property can be used to to control the reading:

+* `org.apache.felix.configadmin.plugin.interpolation.file.encoding` : specify the encoding to be used.